alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Let's talk about the elephant in the room: the money.

 The software industry pays stupidly well.
-Based on Berkeley Career Center surveys, the average salary for an EECS student in 2014 was $108,000.
+Based on Berkeley Career Center surveys, EECS graduates averaged starting salaries of $108,000 in 2014.
 For a company in Silicon Valley, this actually is not that surprising, but if that salary for new grads doesn't seem slightly insane, you need to recalibrate what you know about money.

 That's not even getting into the perks.
 Companies like Google, Facebook, and LinkedIn sell themselves by offering insane perks.
-Free lunch, free dinner, we have a ball pit on campus, we have massagers on campus.
+Free lunch, free dinner, we have a ball pit on campus, we have a masseuse on campus.
 We built a slide from the 2nd floor of the building to the ground floor, because it helps express our inner child.
 You'll never go hungry, you'll never go thirsty, and by the way we have some interesting problems that need solving,